solid/web-access-control-spec/README.md

 Clients MUST NOT assume that the location of an ACL resource can be deterministically derived from a document's URL.
-For example, given a document with a URL of `/docs/file1`, clients cannot rely on the assumption that an ACL resource exists at `/docs/file1.acl`, simply using `.acl` as a prefix.
+For example, given a document with a URL of `/docs/file1`, clients cannot rely on the assumption that an ACL resource exists at `/docs/file1.acl`, simply using `.acl` as a suffix.
 The actual naming convention for ACL resources can differ for each individual implementation (or even for each individual server).
 If one server locates the ACL resource by appending the suffix `.acl`, another server could place the ACL